rackerlabs/rackspace-how-to/content/cloud-images/rackspace-standard-and-non-standard-images.md

 ### Support for non-standard images

 Any non-standard images are subject to Rackspace's Managed Infrastructure policies.
-Please see [Explanation of Rackspace service levels](http://www.rackspace.com/cloud/service-levels/) for an explanation of Rackspace service levels.
+Please see the [explanation of Rackspace service levels](http://www.rackspace.com/cloud/service-levels/) for details about Rackspace service levels.

 ### Pricing